gauravnv/Halp/README.md

 # Halp

 Please witness my first attempt at making an android app.
-This is essentially a Yelp clone and it coded in Kotlin.
+This is essentially a Yelp clone written in Kotlin.